 Weil Group’s sustainable vision is to be a collaborative partner in the communities where we operate, to give back, and to enrich lives by protecting the environment.
 We do this by incorporating the “4-C’s” of community engagement with all stakeholders: communication, cooperation, collaboration and mutual creation.
 Whether mining and smelting nickel ore in the Philippine islands, developing oil fields in Colombia, or delivering helium resources, a critical industrial commodity, from Canada to the international market, Weil strives to uphold zero impact to the environment.
 We also look to be a part of communities and instill pride, purpose and prosperity as a direct result from our being there.

 In Mindanao, Philippines, the Weil Group brought on stream critical new water and plumbing resources to remote villages, provided cash crops to village populations to bring to market for recurring annual revenue resources, and constructed new classrooms for community youth instruction.
 In Colombia, Weil provided new power sources to communities and computer systems to local youth, allowing for expanded internet and education instruction.

 In its North American helium pursuits, Weil Group projects feature clean, inert gas it accesses through its drilling activities.
 We have collaborated with local communities for road improvement, new road construction, and upgraded local government housing.
-We even sponsor our own local curling team and welding as other classes for local students.
+We sponsor a local curling team, and a welding class for local students among other activities.

 Giving Helium a Lift